dopaemon/Asus-GL552JX-OpenCore/README.md

 # What doesn't work

 * NVIDIA Optimus (impossible to get working at the moment) Isn't compatible with newer mac os versions.

+* If You can Fix Touchpad, Pls create Pull Request.